hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_dicom.html.markdown

 * `file_system_name` - (Required) The filesystem name of connected storage account.
 Changing this forces a new Healthcare DICOM Service to be created.

-* `storage_account_id` - (Required) The resource id of connected storage account.
+* `storage_account_id` - (Required) The resource ID of connected storage account.
 Changing this forces a new Healthcare DICOM Service to be created.

 ~> **Note:** The `is_hns_enabled` needs to be set to `true` for the storage account to be used with the Healthcare DICOM Service.